togiberlin/ui_ux_handbook/book/CH1_How_to_use_this_book.md

 Users who dont have the book they need to pay full price.

-This book is to motivate and empower individuals from every demographic who maybe interested in a path to becoming an UX Designer in 2021.
+This book is to motivate and empower individuals from every demographic who maybe interested in a path to becoming an UX Designer in 2022.

-During the early 2020 till now which is Feb 2021, there was a recent boom of remote digital work in response to the COVID-19 Pandemic.
+During the early 2020 till now which is Dec 2022, there was a recent boom of remote digital work in response to the COVID-19 Pandemic.

 For people unsure how to approach the new job market, this book is mainly a guide.